Employer of Record in Kosovo

 Pension in Kosovo

 Pensions begin at age 65, and the amount you receive depends on two things.
 It's based on the contributions you've made to your personal savings account.
 The more you contribute, the higher your potential pension.
-Since January 2016, the level of education you've attained also plays a role in determining your pension.
+Since January 2016, the level of education you've attained also plays a role in determining your pension, with benefits categorized into four tiers according to education level.

 Info Icon